tidymodels/recipes/tests/testthat/_snaps/normalize.md

       prep(rec1)
     Condition
       Warning:
       !
-Column have zero variance so scaling cannot be used: zero_variance. i Consider using ?step_zv (`?recipes::step_zv()`) to remove those columns before normalizing.
+The following column has zero variance so scaling cannot be used: zero_variance. i Consider using ?step_zv (`?recipes::step_zv()`) to remove those columns before normalizing.
     Message